higherkindness/mu-haskell/docs/docs/intro.md

 To get started with the project, we provide a [Stack](https://docs.haskellstack.org) template (in fact, we recommend that you use Stack as your build tool, although Cabal should also work perfectly fine).
 You should run:

 ```
-stack new my-project https://raw.githubusercontent.com/higherkindness/mu-haskell/master/templates/grpc-server.hsfiles -p "author-email:your@email.com" -p "author-name:Your name"
+stack new my_project https://raw.githubusercontent.com/higherkindness/mu-haskell/master/templates/grpc-server.hsfiles -p "author-email:your@email.com" -p "author-name:Your name"
 ```

+**WARNING:** Do not include a hyphen in your project name, as it will cause the template to generate a '.proto' file containing an invalid package name.
+Use `my_project`, not `my-project`.

-This command creates a new folder called `my-project`, with a few files.
-The most important from those are the `.proto` file, in which you shall declare your service; `src/Schema.hs`, which loads the service definition at compile-time; and `src/Main.hs`, which contains the code of the server.
+This command creates a new folder called `my_project`, with a few files.
+The most important from those are the `.proto` file, in which you will define your service; `src/Schema.hs`, which loads the service definition at compile-time; and `src/Main.hs`, which contains the code of the server.

 The first step to get your project running is defining the right schema and service.
 In this case, you can just copy the definition above after the `package` declaration.